Skip to content

 The surgery is outpatient

-Who is transconjunctival blepharoplasty indicated for
+Who is transconjunctival blepharoplasty recommended for

 The appropriate selection of patients is fundamental for the success of this surgery.
-Over more than eight thousand surgeries, I have learned that the correct indication is as important as the surgical technique itself.
+Over more than eight thousand surgeries, I have learned that the correct recommendation is as important as the surgical technique itself.
 Transconjunctival blepharoplasty is ideal for a specific patient profile:

-When transconjunctival is NOT indicated
+When transconjunctival is NOT recommended

 I need to be honest: transconjunctival blepharoplasty does not solve all problems of the lower eyelid.
 If you have excess skin, pronounced wrinkles, or significant muscle laxity, the transcutaneous approach (from the outside) is more suitable.
 In these cases, the traditional lower blepharoplasty allows for the removal of both fat and excess skin in a single procedure.